-- Start from the shoulders: Pulling your shoulder blades together, lets the arms swing freely and relaxed.
+- Start from the shoulders: Pulling your shoulder blades together, let your arms swing freely and relaxed.

 - Bend elbows: Keep them at about 90 degrees.

-- Keep the elbows “tucked” in: Pull them backwards parallel to the body, so that your arms don’t dangle by your sides.
+- Keep the elbows “tucked” in: Pull them backward parallel to the body, so that your arms don’t dangle by your sides.

 - Don’t clench your fists: It creates unnecessary tension.
 Your arms should be relaxed throughout the movement.

 Running and walking patterns are not the same.
 When you walk, you lead the step with your lower leg and foot, making ground contact with the heel first and keeping your knee more or less extended.
 If you do that in running you are most likely to end up overstriding.